Please refer to Cornell’s policies regarding alcohol and other drugs.

 The City of Ithaca prohibits the consumption of alcoholic beverages in open containers on public streets, sidewalks, or parks.

 It is illegal to give alcohol to minors (anyone under the age of 21).
 Penalties for violation may result in a jail term of up to one year and/or a fine of up to $1,000.
 You cannot sell any alcoholic beverage without obtaining the appropriate license, and fines for doing so can cost several thousand dollars.
 Hard alcohol (more than 30% alcohol by volume) is not permitted in any Greek residential chapter house at any time.
 You can be sued if someone drinks at your party and hurts someone afterward.
 [See tips for partying without the police]

 Good Samaritan Protocol

 Cornell’s Good Samaritan Protocol – which applies on campus – eliminates or mitigates judicial consequences for individuals involved in calling for help in an alcohol emergency or drug-related emergency.
 New York State’s Good Samaritan law (pdf) is similar in the protection it provides to individuals off campus.

 - Campus Code of Conduct: Cornell’s standards of behavior that apply to everyone associated with the university

-- Student Conduct & Policies: Student and Campus Life resources, including rules that apply to living in university residential communities
+- Residential Community Rules & Standards: Student and Campus Life resources, including rules that apply to living in university residential communities

-- Partying Without the Police webpage: Office of Off-Campus Living resources for state laws and city/town ordinances concerning house parties, alcohol, and noise violations
+- Tips for partying without the police: Office of Off-Campus Living resources for state laws and city/town ordinances concerning house parties, alcohol, and noise violations

 - Student-Athlete Handbook: Department of Athletics and Physical Education rules for varsity athletes